AdobeDocs/experience-manager-65.it-IT/help/sites-classic-ui-authoring/classic-personalization-campaigns-teasers-strategy.md

 ---
 title: Teaser e strategie
 seo-title: Teasers and Strategies
-description: Per le campagne vengono spesso utilizzati i teaser per veicolare uno specifico segmento di visitatori verso contenuti che corrispondono ai loro interessi.
-Per una specifica campagna è possibile definire uno o più teaser.
+description: Le campagne utilizzano spesso i teaser come meccanismo per attrarre un segmento specifico della popolazione di visitatori, fino a contenuti incentrati sui loro interessi.
+Uno o più teaser sono definiti per una campagna specifica.
 seo-description: Campaigns often use teasers as a mechanism to entice a specific segment of the visitor population through to content focused on their interests.
 One or more teasers are defined for a specific campaign.
 uuid: c78ec858-4b0a-48d5-99b2-5ddd9e15183d
 contentOwner: User